You can find this document as PDF here.

 3.12.
 SNMP Monitoring

-The newest release of the Performance Monitor v2.0.0 (fpmmm) allows you to monitor your MariaDB and MySQL databases via SNMP (Simple Network Management Protocol).
+The newest release of the Performance Monitor v2.0.0 allows you to monitor your MariaDB and MySQL databases via SNMP (Simple Network Management Protocol).

 This feature enables you to report your Database Metrics into Enterprise Monitoring solutions from Microsoft, IBM or into Oracle Cloud Control.